 Cleveland's first husband Franklin "Frank" Stillwagon (April 13, 1886-1913) had died tragically at the age of 28 when cleaning a shotgun in a cornfield near Murphy's Siding.
 The gun fired accidentally, with the shot passing through his brain, killing him almost instantly.

-She brought a number of children to the marriage -- Carl Stillwagon, Edna (Stillwagon) Basinger, Caroline (Stillwagon) Lawver, Louella Saylor and Freda DeWitt.
+She thus brought a number of Stillwagon children to the marriage -- Carl Stillwagon, Edna Basinger, Caroline Lawver, Louella Saylor and Freda DeWitt.
 Sorting out "who was who" is still somewhat confusing.

 Marcellus and Cleveland produced one son of their own, Norman Murray, born in 1919.
-It's also possible that daughters Emma and Louella also were Marcellus's.
+It's also possible that daughters Emma Springer and Louella Saylor also were Marcellus's.

 The family is enumerated on the 1920 federal census of Upper Tyrone Township, Fayette County.
 In that census, 46-year-old "M.C."
-Murray is listed as head of the household with 34-year-old wife Cleveland, and with children John (age 15), Verna (13), Freda (5), Emma (2) and infant son Norman (2 months).
+Murray is listed as a farm laborer and head of the household with 34-year-old wife Cleveland and with children John (age 15), Verna (13), Freda (5), Emma (2) and infant son Norman (2 months).

 On May 19, 1921, twice-widowed Cleveland married her third husband, 59-year-old widower Martin F. Paes (1862-1925).
 He may have adopted some of her younger children (Emma and Norman) and gave them his surname.
 The couple lived at 21 South Grant Street in Uniontown, where he earned a living as a blacksmith.